apache/sis-site/content/formats.md

 # Accessing data on the cloud

+Most above-cited formats can be read from an HTTP connection.
+If the server supports HTTP ranges and if the data file is tiled (such as Cloud Optimized GeoTIFF),
+Apache SIS will try to minimize the amount of bytes downloaded.
+HTTP is supported by the base SIS storage modules with no need for additional dependencies.

-Data files can be located on Amazon S3 storage service.
+Data files can also be located on Amazon S3 storage service.
 For accessing those data, add the following dependency to the Maven project:

 {{< highlight xml >}}